IzODA/labs/choose-your-path/scala-python/README.md

 Enter the number corresponding to which IBM Open Data Analytics lab you are doing today:
      1 - Spark and Scala
-     2 - Anaconda and Python
+     2 - Python AI Toolkit and Python
 ```
 - Type `1` followed by `ENTER` to begin working on the Spark and Scala lab.
 [Spark / Scala Lab](#spark--scala-lab)
-- Type `2` followed by `ENTER` to begin working on the Anaconda and Python lab.
+- Type `2` followed by `ENTER` to begin working on the Python AI Toolkit and Python lab.
 [Anacond / Python Lab](#anaconda--python-lab)

 ___